- Conservation Fund & Mini Grants

 - Contact Us Regarding Backyard Conservation

 Runoff from rainwater and snowmelt enter storm drains, carrying pollutants from lawn fertilizers, pesticides and vehicle fluids directly to ditches, streams and rivers.
 With the amount of impervious surfaces (roads, rooftops, driveways, sidewalks, parking lots) increasing, stormwater can cause serious property damage and flooding.

 Common backyard conservation practices include: rain gardens, rain barrels or cisterns, native plantings, mulching, drip irrigation, pervious surfaces, dry streambeds, appropriate use of landscaping chemicals, soil testing, integrated pest management, streamside buffers, composting and green roofs.
-Click on the subject in the menu box for more information.
+The menu to the right offers more information on each practice.